amniskin/amniskin.github.io/_posts/2017-10-25-Autoregression.md

 ## Background

 This post will be a formal introduction into some of the theory of Autoregressive models.
+Specifically, we'll tackle how to decompose an AR(p) model into a bunch of AR(1) models.
+We'll discuss the interpretability of these models and howto therein.
 This post will develop the subject using what seems to be an atypical approach, but one that I find to be very elegant.

 <!-- more -->